Skip to content

 Conclusion

 In this article, we have explored the concept of multiple linear regression and how it can be used to predict a continuous numerical outcome based on multiple predictor variables.
-We have used Python and the scikit-learn library to build and evaluate a multiple linear regression model using the Boston Housing dataset.
-The results show that the model is able to predict the median value of owner-occupied homes with reasonable accuracy, and the coefficients provide insight into the relationship between the independent variables and the dependent variable.
+We have used Python and the scikit-learn library to build and evaluate a multiple linear regression model using the California Housing dataset.
+The results show that the model is able to predict median house values with reasonable accuracy, and the coefficients provide insight into the relationship between the independent variables and the dependent variable.